QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Model structure

+Modeling plays a crucial role in scientific research, with diverse purposes including prediction, explanation, and description.
+Edmonds emphasize the importance of clarifying model purposes, as this influences modeling and validation strategies @edmonds_different_2019.
+In terms of modeling strategies, KISS (Keep It Simple, Stupid) and KIDS (Keep It Descriptive, Stupid) represent two distinct approaches @edmonds_kiss_2005.
+KISS aims to simplify models by focusing on essential elements and relationships, so in our model we choose KISS principle.
+We will focus on the core factors that affect the diffusion process, such as agent types, social network structure, and diffusion mechanisms.

 Regarding the many ABM modeling frameworks mentioned in @label:platforms, considering that our model requires some support for complex networks and statistics on the agent status at each moment, We finally chose to develope with